-Alternative Dispute Resolution System

-Corporation & Stockholders No conflict or differences occurred for the last three(3) years.
+Alternative Dispute Resolution System Corporation & Stockholders No conflict or differences accurred for Corporation & Third Parties No conflict or differences occurred for the last three(3) years.
+Corporation & Regulatory Authorities the last three(s) years.

-Corporation & Third Parties

-Corporation & Regulatory Authorities

 C. BOARD MEETINGS & ATTENDANCE

 1) Are Board of Directors' meetings scheduled before or at the beginning of the year?